marcomarino123/magnopy/docs/source/user-guide/start/about.rst

 correct to :math:`1/S`-order in the spin magnitude :math:`S`.

-Magnopy will be extended in the near future to include higher-order terms in the :math:`1/S` expansion, that are enncapsulated in cubic and bi-quadratic bosonic pieces of the Hamiltonian.
+Magnopy will be extended in the near future to include higher-order terms in the :math:`1/S` expansion, that are encapsulated in cubic and bi-quadratic bosonic pieces of the Hamiltonian.
+As well as to include the generalized four-spins terms in the spin Hamiltonian

 .. note::
   The output of the magnopy is colored, however we respect |NO_COLOR|_.